The 2021 Application Window is now closed.

 - Increase the number of highly effective materials and curricula available to teachers and students of critical-need languages

-To meet these goals, STARTALK solicits proposals to run summer programs for student language learning and teacher development.
-STARTALK grants support programs for students and teachers of eight critical-need languages: Arabic, Chinese, Hindi, Korean, Persian, Russian, Turkish, and Urdu.
+STARTALK 2021 grants will support programs for teachers of the following critical-need languages: Arabic, Chinese, Korean, Persian, and Russian.
 Teacher programs that are designed to serve teachers of two or more of those languages may also accept teachers of Spanish.
-The primary focus of STARTALK programs is summer learning, but applicants are encouraged to design follow-up opportunities for instruction or activities for participants to continue learning beyond the summer.
+Experience has taught us that participants in teacher programs benefit greatly from continued support once they return to their academic year classrooms.
+Therefore, priority will be given to proposals that design follow-up opportunities for instruction or coaching for participants into the academic year.

 STARTALK welcomes applications from school districts, colleges and universities, state and local education agencies, heritage and community schools, private and public schools, and other educational institutions incorporated in the United States.

 In 2021 the National Foreign Language Center seeks proposals from applicants for three varieties of independent teacher programs.

 To apply for a STARTALK grant, applicants will use SOPHIE (STARTALK Online Programs, Help, Information, and Events).
 The online grant application platform will allow applicants to respond to proposal questions, complete a budget, and submit all required federal forms.
 This guide will help applicants navigate the online proposal.
 The STARTALK application is organized into several sections, and the information presented in the Applicant Guide follows the order of the application in SOPHIE.
 Supplemental guides for completing the required program narrative and budget sections of the application are also provided below.